-When will the first cookbook/guidebook be published?
+When will the first cookbook/dining guide be published?
 (And what’s happening while we wait?)

-Meanwhile (as of January 4, 2019), chefs and mixologists are submitting recipes, tips, and seasonal pizza topping ideas.
-Partnerships are being confirmed with local nonprofit organizations that will receive 25.3% of the book profits.
-Photography begins soon.
-Tacoma Spoonscape stickers are being offered at local shops to help raise funds for publication.
-And all sorts of businessy-wuisnessy markety-warkety stuff is happening—like preparing to launch a crowd-funding campaign.
+And all sorts of businessy-wuisnessy markety-warkety stuff is ongoing—like preparing to launch a crowd-funding campaign and fund-raising events.
 (Because stickers are helpful, but you’d have to sell a bazillion of them to pay for publication of a book!)

 Did I hear this is going to be a series?